 Monschau - small town on the Rur

 You have to know it, otherwise you will pass it.
-Would Monschau not be one of the goals of our pleasure trip through Nordrhein-Westfalen, we would never have known that this beautiful place exists.
-The ring road passes above the village without revealing a view of the historic old town, its castle and the valley of the Rur.
-Only an inconspicuous small sign indicates that a street branches off into the historic center.
-Our navigation device guides us around the town to the other entrance on Laufenstrasse.
-This is the one Hotel Lindenhof *in which we stay.
-The dignified and well-maintained Garni Hotel is located about ten minutes walk from the village center and just a few steps below the historic mustard mill, which is known far beyond the town.
+Would Monschau not be one of the goals of our pleasure trip through Nordrhein-Westfalen, we would never have known that this beautiful place existed.
+The bypass road passes above the town without revealing a view of the historic old town, its castle and the Rur valley.
+Only an inconspicuous small sign indicates that a street branches off into the historic town center.
+Our navigation device takes us around the town to the other entrance on Laufenstrasse.
+This is where the Hotel Lindenhof is located, where we stay overnight.
+The dignified and well-kept Garni Hotel is located about a ten-minute walk from the town center and just a few steps below the historic mustard mill, which is known far beyond the town.

 Monschau - historical gem in the valley of the Rur

-We park our car at the hotel and follow the running street into the village.
-The further we go down the hill, the clearer is that this place is special.
-When the tarred road finally merges into narrow alleys with bumpy cobblestones and modern architecture is replaced by medieval half-timbered houses, Monschau has already won our hearts.
-Here time seems to stand still.
-If a car did not occasionally rattle past us and work its way around the tight bends, we might think we have a journey back in time.
-1198 is first mentioned in the annals of history.
+We park our car at the hotel and follow Laufenstraße into the town.
+The further we go down the mountain, the more clear it is that this place is special.
+When the tarred road finally turns into narrow streets with bumpy cobblestones and modern architecture is replaced by medieval half-timbered houses, Monschau has already won our hearts.
+Time seems to stand still here.
+If a car didn't clatter past us every now and then and struggle around the tight curves, we might think we had traveled back in time.
+In 1198 Monschau was first mentioned in the annals of history.

 A half-timbered town

-Some already quite crooked house facade is based on the neighboring house.
-The half-timbered houses lining the town street are also narrow.
-Left and right, the banks of the Rur valley rise steeply until they reach the vast areas of the High Venn, over which the wind blows unrestrained.
-Monschau and its houses, on the other hand, are sheltered from the stiff breeze - and perhaps from many a misfortune in its history - in the depths of the valley.
-If you live here, you have to walk well.
-Because except the roads along the Rur, it goes straight from the city center over narrow streets and stairs uphill.
+Some house facades, which are quite crooked, are supported by the neighboring house.
+The half-timbered houses that line the city street are also narrow.
+To the left and right, the banks of the Rur valley rise steeply until they reach the wide expanses of the High Fens, over which the wind blows unchecked.
+Monschau and its houses, on the other hand, lie protected from the stiff breeze - and perhaps from some of the injustices in its history - in the depths of the valley.
+Anyone who lives here has to be good on foot.
+In addition to the streets along the Rur, there are narrow streets and stairs uphill straight from the city center.

 Monschau owes its prosperity to Protestant clothiers